-^{} Asset write-downs include impairments of inventory and leasehold improvements; and expected credit losses/fair value adjustments/write-offs in relation to trade and other receivables.
+^{} Asset write-downs include impairments of inventory; and a reversal of an expected credit losses provision in relation to trade and other receivables.

 ^{} Corporate liabilities include Group's interest bearing liabilities which are made available to operating segments as required to fund operations.